DatMayo/discordly-base/README.md

   }
 }
 ```
+In order for the module to be loaded, it is necessary to define a settings block in ```lib/mongodb/default-settings.ts```. (if you have not moved your settings to mongodb)
+In the settings, ```use``` must be defined & activated. for the module to be loaded

 ## Reference a module within a module
 The name between the brackets is the name of the module which is set in the consturctor of the class